rdmorin/mutation_rainstorm/README.md

 ggplot(mutmaf,aes(x=position,y=mutrate,color=patient)) + geom_point(alpha=0.4,size=0.3,show.legend = FALSE) + ylim(-8,0) + theme_classic() + facet_wrap(~chromosome,scales='free_x') + labs(y="Mutation Density") + transition_time(patient.numeric) + ease_aes("linear")
 ```
 ![Animation of mutation density across a cohort of DLBCLs](images/DLBCL_chrall_web.gif)

+### References

+The algorithm is described in gory detail in Arthur et al. Nature Communications (in press).
+We submitted it to Nature in October, 2017.
+Realllly hoping it comes out before the 1 year anniversary of its first submission!
+Link will be added here once it is available.
+We are also happy to share preprints directly on request.
+Contact: rdmorin AT sfu DAWT ca.

 ### External links
  * [The Morin Laboratory at Simon Fraser University](https://www.sfu.ca/mbb/research/research-groups/morin.html)